vojtechportes/algolia-test/readme.md

 Since API is wrapped and served from backend of this application, speed of API will depend on your server configuration.

+Repository with static assets can be found here https://github.com/vojtechportes/algolia-test-build-assets.
+Repository for deployment on Openshift is here https://github.com/vojtechportes/algolia-test-openshift.

 ## API

 ### getAll